jandestrada/python_gas_tutorial/tute-bounce.md

 The rate statement specifies the number of times the loop will be executed per second.
-It allows you to control the animation speed so that the ball doesn’t move too fast on fast computers.
+It allows you to control the animation speed so that the ball doesn't move too fast on fast computers.

-Run your program by choosing "Run program" from the "Run" menu.
+Run your program by choosing 'Run program' from the 'Run' menu.
 You should observe that the ball moves to the right.
 You can change how fast either by changing the rate or the timestep.